Vertafore/docular/README.md

 ```

 Using this setup, you would run ``grunt docs``.
 This would run docular, then copy the files for the running of examples.
+Alternatively if you
+don't need to copy any files in for example running, just run ``grunt docular``.